Bemcliu/MB_HGTBot/README.md

 * **Link**: [https://doi.org/10.5281/zenodo.17967052](https://doi.org/10.5281/zenodo.17967052)

 ### 2. Organize Data
-After downloading and extracting the files, please organize them into the `datasets` directory structure as follows to ensure the code runs correctly:
+After downloading and extracting the files, please organize them into the directory structure as data to ensure the code runs correctly:

 ```text
 DatasetsForPaper/